CloudWatch

 $ watch "awslocal cloudwatch describe-alarms --alarm-names my-alarm | jq '.MetricAlarms[0].StateValue'"

-And then add some data will cause a breach, and set the metric-alarm to state ALARM:
+Afterward, you can add some data that will cause a breach and set the metric-alarm state to ALARM using the following command:

-The alarm state should change to ALARM after a few seconds, and eventually go back to OK - as we configured to treat missing data points as “not breaching”.
+Within a few seconds, the alarm state should change to ALARM, and eventually, it will go back to OK as we configured it to treat missing data points as not breaching.
+This allows you to observe how the alarm behaves in response to the provided data.

 Metric Alarm with Action

-Here is an example with an alarm that will send a message to the defined topic once the alarm is in state ALARM.
-Note that the alarm-actions requires a valid ARN of an existing SNS topic.
+Here’s an example demonstrating how to set up an alarm that sends a message to the specified topic when entering the ALARM state.
+Make sure to replace <topic-arn> with the valid ARN of an existing SNS topic.

 $ awslocal cloudwatch put-metric-alarm \